 Snakehead fish are known to contain albumin and other types of protein that are very important for health.
 The use of SF for treatment has been carried out in several areas.
 In South Sulawesi, SF is consumed by women who have just given birth.
 By consuming SF, it is hoped that women who give birth quickly recover and produce plenty of breast milk for their baby's needs.
-In the Toraja and Enrekang areas, SF was given long ago to children because it is believed to be able to increase children's immunity7.
-Based on the SF content table8, the amount of SF nutrition per 100 grams of material can be seen in table 1:

-Table 1.Number of Consumption of SF perPerson per Day which is needed by the body
+In the Toraja and Enrekang areas, SF was given long ago to children because it is believed to be able to increase children's immunity.
+Based on the SF content table, the amount of SF nutrition per 100 grams of material can be seen in Table 1.

-No. Age group Protein (g) SF (g)
+Table 1: Number of consumption of SF per person per day which is needed by the body.

-1. 0-6 bulan 10 39.68
+Age group Protein (g) SF (g)

-2. 7 - 11 bulan 16 63,49
+0- 6 bulan 10 39.68

-3. 1-3 bulan 25 99,20
+7 - 11 bulan 16 63.49

-4. 4 - 6 tahun 39 154,76
+1-3 bulan 25 99.20

-0 2005
+4- 6 tahun 39 154.76